timm/misc/gawk/rulr/rulr.md

   - Names ending with "+" or "-" are things we want to maximize or minimize(respectively).
   - Anything ending in "X" is a column we should ignore.
-  - For example, here is some care data where we want to minimize car weight and maximize our acceleration and fuel consuption.
+  - For example, here is some car data where the goals are `Lbs-,Acc+,Mpg+`; i.e. we want to minimize car weight and maximize our acceleration and maximize fuel consumption.

         {Clndrs  Volume  HpX      Model  origin  Lbs-  Acc+  Mpg+}
         -------  ------  ---      -----  ------  ----  ----  ----